belinda [dot] nicolau [at] mcgill [dot] ca (Email)

 Tsedey Tamir, project: Neighborhood characteristics and head and neck cancer (literature review)

-Akhiil Soman, MSc; project: Life course socioeconomic position and oral cancer risk [HeNCe Life study-India site]
+Akhiil Soman, MSc; project: The association between life course socioeconomic position and oral cancer among a sample of Indian subjects

 Beatriz Ferraz, MSc; project: Identifying curriculum challenges to reduce oral health inequities